 M.Ed. in TESOL (Online)COURSES FAQs OVERVIEW KSU CATALOG

-This fully online M.Ed.in Teaching English to Speakers of Other Languages (TESOL) program enrolls a new cohort of experienced general education teachers each summer.
+This fully online M.Ed.in Teaching English to Speakers of Other Languages (TESOL) program enrolls a new cohort of experienced general education teachers each fall.
 It is structured so cohort candidates complete the 36 credit-hour master’s degree program in six semesters (two years).

 No on-campus attendance is required.
 Online coursework is taught by graduate faculty utilizing technology to provide synchronous and/or asynchronous content delivery, feedback, and supervision as candidates complete field experience at their current work setting.

 This advanced program prepares teachers to educate an increasingly diverse population of students in Georgia through inclusive practices.The program of study in TESOL focuses on teaching students who are culturally and linguistically diverse in inclusive environments.
 The program includes core courses in curriculum development, collaborative practices and content area teaching strategies in reading and writing.
 Individuals majoring in TESOL receive the ESOL Endorsement after the first 2 semesters in the program.
 The M.Ed. in TESOL has been approved by the Georgia Professional Standards Commission and is fully accredited by the Council for Accreditation of Educator Preparation (CAEP).